btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 *Please note that we don't recommend using only taproot supported wallets in your stores at first, since not all wallets your customers and users will be sending funds support Taproot just yet.*

-## Topup feature expansion
+## Lightning network topup invoices 🧾

-Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) is now available in our POS and crowdfunding app!
+Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) now support Lightning network payment method.
+This means that you can create an invoice without an amount.
+We've expanded the topup capabilities to our Point of sale and crowdfundign app.

-Leveraging on LNURL once again, we're able to add

-Starting 1.3.0, Topup invoices can be configured through the `Custom` price in the cart item settings.
+Topup invoices can be configured through the `Custom` price in the cart item settings.
 When set up by the merchant, this enables the customer to select the price paid for that specific item with no minimum imposed by the merchant.
 To address edge-cases, we have also introduced a new `Minimum` price setting, to enable users to pay a custom price for a specific item, but with a floor price set by the merchant.

-## Pull Payments, but Lightning fast!
+## Pull Payments, but Lightning fast! 🚄

 Our Pull Payments feature is receiving an upgrade in this release.